SysBioChalmers/RAVEN/README.md

 # RAVEN
 RAVEN (Reconstruction, Analysis and Visualization of Metabolic Networks) Toolbox is a software suite that allows for semi-automated reconstruction of genome-scale models.
 It makes use of published models and/or the KEGG database, coupled with extensive gap-filling and quality control features.
 The software suite also contains methods for visualizing simulation results and omics data, as well as a range of methods for performing simulations and analyzing the results.
-The software is a useful tool for system-wide data analysis in a metabolic context and for streamlined reconstruction of metabolic networks based on protein homology
+The software is a useful tool for system-wide data analysis in a metabolic context and for streamlined reconstruction of metabolic networks based on protein homology.

 If you are using RAVEN in any scientific work, please cite: [R. Agren, et. al, “The RAVEN Toolbox and Its Use for Generating a Genome-scale Metabolic Model for Penicillium chrysogenum,” PLoS Comput.
 Biol., vol. 9, no. 3, p. e1002980, Mar.
 2013.](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002980).